SENIOR COLLEGE APPLICATION TIMELINE

 - Ask your teacher and possibly other adults for Letters of Recommendation.

-- SATs: Most schools have suspended the SAT requirement for the next year or two because of the pandemic, but not all schools!
-Be sure to research the college you want to attend to see if you will need to take the SAT and when the deadline to take it will be.
+- SATs: Be sure to research the college you want to attend to see if you will need to take the SAT and when the deadline to take it will be.
 If you do need to take the SAT, you may register for the test through College Board.
 Be sure to check the SAT dates and deadlines when registering.

 - Remember, December is the last time to take an exam for college admission consideration.

 - Continue working on your college applications.

 - File your application for college (some schools only accept from Nov 1-30).